eddie2200/CineVerse/README.md

 Welcome to CineVerse, a dynamic, modern, and fun movie database app that lets you explore films, track favorites, and discover cinematic gems from around the world!
 Whether you’re a casual movie-goer or a hardcore cinephile, CineVerse makes finding your next movie adventure easy, fast, and entertaining.

 ## Introduction
-Welcome to CineVerse, my capstone project for the ALX Software Engineering Front-End Development course!
+Welcome to CineVerse, my capstone project for the ``ALX Software Engineering Front-End Development course!``

 This project represents the culmination of everything I’ve learned throughout the ALX program.
-From mastering React and building responsive user interfaces to integrating external APIs and managing application state, CineVerse showcases my ability to design, develop, and deploy a full-featured front-end application.
+From mastering React and building responsive user interfaces to integrating external APIs and managing application state, CineVerse showcases my ability to design, develop and deploy a full-featured front-end application.

-Completing this project is the final requirement to earn my ALX Front-End Development certificate, demonstrating my proficiency in building professional, dynamic, and user-friendly web applications.
+Completing this project is the final requirement to earn my ALX Front-End Development certificate, demonstrating my proficiency in building professional, dynamic and user-friendly web applications.
 Think of it as my ticket to being officially recognized as a competent front-end developer.

 In CineVerse, users can: